 Looking for other headphone options?
 We also have guides to the best noise-cancelling headphones, and the best wireless headphones.
-If you're looking to save a bit of cash, be sure to bookmark our Amazon Prime Day 2020 article, which we'll be updating with all the best headphone discounts as and when they land.
+If you're looking to save a bit of cash, be sure to bookmark our Black Friday and Cyber Monday deals article, which we'll be updating with all the best headphone discounts as and when they land.
 And to make sure you're fully kitted out for video editing, also see our best monitors for video editing.

 The best headphones for video editing available now

 These have become a staple of creative work, and for good reason: they’re comfortable, the closed back keeps the noise of the world out reasonably well, and they sound superb, with unmatched levels of detail in this price range.